musicDr1ven/create-react-app-17.0.2-typescript/README.md

 I kept having to recreate this over and over again, so I decided to put it in a git.
-React 17.0.2 with typescript and basic routing.
+React 17.0.2 with typescript, jest test setup,  and basic routing.

 # Getting Started with Create React App